designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 <f-sidebar title="Click me!" overlay>

 1. ~Adjust the background, headline and text colors, **so that they match your HSB values of the last task**.
 Does your color palette work for people with Protanopia, Deuteranopia and Tritanopia?
 If not, try to make it work, by altering your colors' values.~
-2. ~Adjust the colors, so that the results in Protanopia, Deuteranopia and Tritanopia is bad really bad.
+2. ~Adjust the colors, so that the results in Protanopia, Deuteranopia and Tritanopia is bad, and I mean *really bad* 💩.
 Try to find out which color combinations don't work well.~
 3. ~Adjust the colors, so that the results in all three color vision deficiencies is the best you can get.
 How many combinations can you find for this task?~
 4. ~Analyse the results and form a conclusion based on the following questions: *When do color palettes work well for color vision deficient people?
 What do we need to pay attention to, when creating them?*~